Program Requirements for Students Who Declared After Sept 1, 2013

 The CJCP is open to all UW undergraduate students who have an interest in criminal or juvenile justice and are able to complete required courses in a timely manner.

 Students must see an advisor in order to declare the Certificate.
 Office hours and appointment schedules are available at the Advising Hours & Appointments link.

 Students are encouraged to enroll in the program early in their academic career.
 Early enrollment allows time to take courses required for the Certificate and also plan for the internship course requirement.
 Declaration will allow you to obtain authorization for courses when available.

 To earn a CJCP Certificate, a student must complete all requirements for a Bachelor's degree, requirements of their declared major(s), and graduate from UW - Madison.
-In addition, students must maintain a cumulative GPA of 2.0 as governed by University regulations, take all required courses for a letter grade versus pass-fail, and receive a grade of C or better in all CJCP Certificate courses.
+In addition, students must maintain a cumulative GPA of 2.0 as governed by University regulations, take all required courses for a letter grade versus pass-fail, and earn a 2.0 overall GPA in CJCP Certificate courses.

 Completion of one course from each of the following groups plus one additional course from Group 3 or 4 is required.
 It is not necessary to take classes in any particular sequence.
 However, Group 6 courses may require pre-requisite course noted below.